RockefellerArchiveCenter/bits_and_bytes/_posts/2025-10-29-FFV1-at-the-RAC-Part-2-Implementation.md

 The RAC remains deeply indebted to the accommodating staff at The MediaPreserve for their expertise and abilities to carry out this transcoding work.
 Their efforts and dedication to this project are sincerely appreciated.

 ## Final Thoughts...
-As mentioned in an earlier blog post, the RAC had been investigating FFV1/MKV as a possible preservation standard for over six years.
+As mentioned in an [earlier blog post](https://blog.rockarch.org/FFV1-at-the-RAC-Part-1-The-Rationale), the RAC had been investigating FFV1/MKV as a possible preservation standard for over six years.
 And still, change is uncomfortable—it is in our nature as archivists (and as humans) to seek stability and stay in our comfort zones.
 We also realize that the preservation decisions we make now greatly impact both the longevity and the future accessibility of our archival holdings, particularly in regard to increasingly obsolete magnetic media.

 But here's the truth: sometimes our comfort with decades-old “best practices” can keep us stuck, slowing our growth and potential.
-Change can be good, if it’s in the right direction -- and in our archival profession, it is unavoidable.
+Change can be good, if it’s in the right direction -- and in our archival profession, it is often unavoidable.